markshild/CooksBookApp/README.md

-# MY FINAL PROJECT
+# CooksBook

-For my final project, I will be doing a clone of the [Yummly](http://www.yummly.com/) website.
-This is a recipe sharing website where users can upload their own recipes as well as find and store other users recipes.
+This is a recipe sharing web app where users can upload their own recipes as well as find and store other users' recipes.

+Recipes contain nested ingredients, directions and comments, allowing for user inputs and variable counts for each.
+Interaction with Wolfram Alpha's API allows users to see nutritional information on recipes based on the ingredients entered.
+Facebook authentication allows users to sign in with their Facebook accounts in lieu of signing up.

+Users can upload an image of their recipe which I store in Amazon's S3 Cloud storage (keys hidden of course).
+Users can favorite a recipe, adding it to their list of favorites as well as increasing the favorites count for that recipe.

+Other features are listed below.
+Enjoy!

 ## FEATURES:
 * Users/Auth
+* Multiple Sessions per User
 * Recipes
 * Comments
 * Tags
-Up to this point is the MVP
 * Search
+* Uploadable images stored in Amazon's S3 cloud storage
 * Favorite Recipes
-* Advanced Search
-* Notifications
-* Email Confirmation and Password Recovery
 * Nutrition Information
-* Printable Recipe Page

-## DB SCHEMA:
-### Users:
-Name - string
-Email - string
-Password_digest - string
-img_url - string

-### Session:
-Session_Token - string
-user_id - integer

-### Recipes:
-Title - string
-Description - text
-user_id - integer
-Servings - integer
-cooking_time - integer
-img_url - string

-### Comments:
-recipe_id - integer
-user_id - integer
-body - text

-### Ingredients:
-recipe_id - integer
-ingredient - string
-ord - integer

-### Steps:
-recipe_id - integer
-step - string
-ord - integer

-### Tags:
-name - string

-### Favorites Join Table:
-recipe_id - integer
-favoriter_id - integer
-(put a uniqueness constraint on both columns together)

-### Tag-Recipe Join Table:
-tag_id - integer
-recipe_id - integer
+* Facebook Authentication